Sage/pwork/README.md

 	end

 ### PWork::Worker

+> This functionality is now deprecated in favour of the Async/Await model detailed above.

 The worker object is used to attach one or more blocks of code to execute in parallel.
 The number of threads to spread the parallel execution across can be specified in the workers construction.